StetHD/tarifa-book/usage/ios.md

 ## Configuration attributes

-In any ios configuation we need these 3 attributes in the `tarifa.json` file:
+In any ios configuation we need at least those 3 attributes in the `tarifa.json` file:

 ``` json
 {